 My husband and I had an interesting discussion this past weekend.
 It was about blogging and postpartum depression.
 He was somewhat surprised at how honest women are on the web about PPD (he knows because he reads the site), and, even more, at how open some of them are when discussing how they feel about mothering and their children.
 He wondered aloud whether that was really a good thing.

 He wasn’t being judgmental.
-He was just thinking out loud about how it might effect the child down the line, or how it might affect how those around a mother think about her and whether that might hurt her in some way.
+He was just thinking out loud about how it might affect the child down the line, or how it might affect how those around a mother think about her and whether that might hurt her in some way.
 I think it’s an interesting topic.

 I made the choice to speak out about my postpartum OCD experience because I was moving toward dedicating my life to advocacy.
-I am not beholden to any other job because this is the only one I’ve got, albeit non-paying, so it’s not like someone’s going to fire me for what I’ve said.
+I am not beholden to any other job because this is the only one I’ve got, so it’s not like someone’s going to fire me for what I’ve said.
 My friends know what I went through, so it’s not like they’re going to be shocked about what I disclose.
 And I don’t care what others think, because it’s more important to me to help new mothers.